Nuclear masses and the equation of state of nuclear matter: Liquid-drop energies in the OI model

 As shown in Fig. \ref{fig_MSN_energy_contents}, the volume energy per nucleon $w_v$ is close to the saturation energy $w_0$ and surprisingly constant, presumably reflecting correlations among symmetric matter EOS (isoscalar) parameters, including $w_0 - F_0$.
 Hence, the existence of the surface does not affect the liquid-drop core appreciably, thanks to the appropriate definitions of the surface and volume energies in Eqs. (\ref{Wsurf}) and (\ref{Wv}).

-Figure \ref{fig_w_energy_contents_A} shows that the OI model energies, even for two extreme EOSs C and G, also agree with the corresponding ILD energies as functions of mass number A. The agreement is excellent in the range $A \gtrsim 40$.
-Furthermore, Fig. \ref{fig_mex_alpha_MSI} shows that the OI model values of the mass excess per nucleon $m_{ex}$ (upper) and the neutron excess ratio $(N-Z)/A$ (lower) also agree well with the experimental values.
+Figure \ref{fig_w_energy_contents_A} shows that the OI model energies, even for two extreme EOSs C and G, also agree with the corresponding ILD energies as functions of mass number A. The agreement is excellent in the range of $A \gtrsim 40$.
+Consequently, Fig. \ref{fig_mex_alpha_MSI} shows that the OI model values of the mass excess per nucleon $m_{ex}$ (upper) and the neutron excess ratio $(N-Z)/A$ (lower) also agree well with the experimental values.

-Unfortunately, the OI and LD models overestimate the mass excesses at $A \lesssim 40$, as shown in Fig. \ref{fig_mex_alpha_MSI} (upper).
-The increase of $w_{v\_OI}$ at small $A$ implies that a better description of the surface energy is necessary.
+Unfortunately, the OI and ILD models overestimate the mass excesses at $A \lesssim 40$, as shown in Fig. \ref{fig_mex_alpha_MSI} (upper).
+The increase of $w_{v\_OI}$ with the decrease of $A$ implies that a better description of the surface energy is necessary.
 The OI model's interaction and density distribution must be too crude to describe a light nucleus with $A \lesssim 25$, which has a small core compared to the surface and reduces its energy primarily by quantum mechanical effects.

+Interestingly, the $(N-Z)/A$ values at $A \gtrsim 200$ of the two extreme OI models are almost equal but slightly different from that of the ILD.
+The neutron excess is mainly determined from the symmetry and Coulomb energies, and in the ILD model, it is given by

+In Fig. \ref{fig_mex_alpha_MSI}, the Coulomb and symmetry energies of the ILD and the OI models (EOSs C and G) agree well.
+In contrast, the surface and, consequently, volume energies (see Eq. (\ref{Wv})) of the EOSs C and G are slightly different from those of the ILD model.
+Hence, the slight neutron excess difference at $A \gtrsim 200$ between the ILD and OI models might be induced by the surface distribution difference (including the neutron skin) .

-\subsection{Most Stable Nuclide in the OI and ILD models}
+\subsection{Most stable nuclide in the OI and ILD models}

 Figure \ref{fig_MSN_location} (upper) shows that the most stable nuclides in the OI and ILD models are heavier than the empirical $^{56}$Fe ($Z=26$ and $A=56$).
-These deviations are not surprising because the shell energy shifts the minimum point significantly.
+These deviations are not surprising because the shell energy significantly shifts the minimum point.
 In contrast, the smoothed energy per nucleon varies slowly around the minimum, as shown in Fig. \ref{fig_mex_alpha_MSI}.
 Even for the KTUY mass formula \cite{Koura2005}, the gross part of KTUY mass per nucleon is minimum at $Z=28$ and $A=62$.
 Figure \ref{fig_MSN_location} (lower) shows that the proton, neutron, and matter radii are almost constant except for subtle $L$ dependence related to neutron skin formation.
 We note that the proton radius is almost constant of $K_0$ and $L$ because we fit the empirical charge radius data.

-Figure \ref{fig_MSN_surface_thickness} shows the surface thicknesses of the proton, neutron, and matter distributions.
-The thickness of the matter distribution is calculated approximately using